matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 The other thing we do not get to do in the real world -- if we are
-going to model the real world -- we do not get to do this.
+going to model the real world -- we do not get to do this [points to
+image of Neo stopping the bullets].
 Wait!

-We
-do not get to stop the world, especially not to observe it.
-But what
+We do not get to stop the world, especially not to observe it.
+But
-do we do in our programs all the time?
+what do we do in our programs all the time?
 Stop!
 Wait!
 Stop!
 Wait!
 Hold on!
-Everybody is trying to stop the world so they can control it
+Everybody is trying to stop the world so they can
-completely.
+control it completely.

 As we get more concurrent, we are going to need to learn to live in a
 world that is going to proceed in spite of our intention or desire or